arungudelli/angularjswiki/content/en/fontawesome/fa-upload.md

-## Change Upload icon size
+## Change fa-upload icon size
-To increase Upload font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-upload.
+To increase fa-upload font awesome icon size, use the fa-lg (33% increase), fa-2x, fa-3x, fa-4x, or fa-5x classes along with icon class fa-upload.

 Increase in icon size will be relative to their parent container.